jfzhang95/pytorch-deeplab-xception/README.md

 # pytorch-deeplab-xception

-## Introduction
+### Introduction
 This is a Pytorch implementation of [DeepLab-Xception](https://arxiv.org/pdf/1802.02611), It's based on a Modified Aligned Xception backbone.
-We train DeepLab V3+ from scratch, using Pascal Voc 2012 dataset.
+Currently, we train DeepLab V3+ from scratch, using Pascal Voc 2012 dataset.

-## Status
-In progress
+### TODO
+- [x] Basic deeplab v3+ model
+- [ ] Add pretrained model and results evaluation
+- [ ] Training deeplab v3+ on SBD dataset

-## Requirements
+### Requirements
 ```
 Python3.x (Tested with 3.5)
 PyTorch (Tested with 0.4.0)